 What are some books you read in January?
 Which was your favorite?
 Whichyou’re your least favorite?
 Have you read any of these books?
 Which did you like?
 Which didn’t you like?
 What are you currently reading?
 Let me know in the comments below! 🙂

 I have a new blog post idea that I really want to work on but I don’t have the motivation as of now.
-But I’ll be posting one on Friday, that’s for sure.
-I’ll see you in the next blog post.
+But I’ll see you in the next blog post, hopefully Friday.

 Until next time, keep reading and add melodrama to your life! 😀